mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 ## Introduction

-There has recently been a big breakthrough on a result called the union-closed conjecture.
+There has recently been a big breakthrough on a result called the union-closed conjecture, thanks to a new paper by Justin Gilmer, and some follow up work by others.
 It was interesting to me because it used information theory ideas on a non-information-theoretic problem, and also because the breakthrough was surprisingly straightforward for such a famous unsolved problem.

 We work with a finite base set $[n] = \lbrace 1,2,\dots, n\rbrace$.
 A family $\mathcal F$ of subsets of $[n]$ is called **union-closed** if for any sets $A$ and $B$ in $\mathcal F$ their union $A \cup B$ is in $\mathcal F$ also.